Inductions are the heart of the Vocal Group Hall of Fame. The Induction voting process takes place each year

 Funds are currently needed to edit and mix audio & video recordings made at the Vocal Group Hall of Fame’s 10th Anniversary Inductions.

-All of the activities of the Inductions and concerts are recorded for historic archive purposes, and are the source of the Foundation’s future media products and presentations.
+All of the activities of the Inductions and concerts are recorded for historical archive purposes and are the source of the Foundation’s future media products and presentations.